 The stalk that supports the entire flower is technically called a pedicel.

 Poppies are unusual in usually having just two sepals (many flowers have five) and in usually having four petals (again, more common is five).
 Likewise, while the most common number of flower stamens is again five, poppies are spectacularly immodest and produce dozens.
 The disklike structure of the poppy stamen is also distinctive.

 Unsurprisingly, given the sedative properties of opium, in the Western tradition poppies are associated with peace, sleep, and death (but also rebirth).
 But in China, according to Terese Tse Bartholomew in her Hidden Meanings in Chinese Art, the poppy is associated with wealth and honor.
 In part this is because one Chinese word for poppy, jinbeihua, which literally translates as “brocade blanket flower,” evokes the brocade (jin) that was often worn by ancient Chinese officials.

-For this photo I was mainly interested in capturing some of the beauty of the flower in extreme close-up.
+For this photo, despite having only a rather basic camera (a Canon Powershot A630), I attempted to capture some of the beauty of the flower in extreme close-up.